thornjad/jmthornton/README.md

 This is the source code of [jmthornton.net](http://jmthornton.net), home to Jade Thornton Web Development.
 This is my own personal website, showcasing work I have done, providing easy means of contact and hosting my personal blog [Sudo Brew](https://blog.jmthornton.net).

-This website was previously hosted with GitHub Pages in the directory [raindeer44/raindeer44.github.io](https://github.com/raindeer44/raindeer44.github.io), but has since moved to a "proper" server.
-However, I still believe in open source projects.
-While the actual website will be updated more often than this repository, the site's open source-ness will remain here!

 ---

 ##### **This is a work in progress**